Advertisement

 Where to stay?

-When choosing a hotel be sure to plan out the transport options for getting to and from the events you have reserved.
-Keep in mind that events and matches will take place across the city and outside of it (eg at the Stade de France, in Saint Denis).
+When choosing a where to stay be sure to plan out the transport options for getting to and from the events you have reserved.
+Events and matches will take place across the city, but there are also plenty of events outside the city itself such as at the Stade de France, in Saint Denis plus events at Versailles and other communes outside Paris.

 When using rental website, like Booking, some listings might be 'Hébergement géré par un particulier'.
 This means that the listing is an accommodation managed by a private individual - not a hotel.